 Do you have any goals or objectives you’ve got in golf that you’re prepared to share?

 I would like to do the PGA training course if I could, that’s a long term goal, and if I got the chance to play with a few tour players to see how they play the game.

 Any adjustments that you’d make to golf to make it more user friendly for people with disabilities?

 If there could be more golf courses and more buggies for people with special needs who struggle to stand-up for four to five hours.
 I’d probably say making the game more disabled friendly, and if there is a way of getting involved to give everybody a chance.

 Can you talk a bit about Warren Clark Golfing Dreams?

 We’re on Twitter as @warrengolfdreams, and Facebook as Warren Clark Golfing Dreams.
-We are a not-for-profit community group so we don’t charge organizers who give people a chance to play golf for free.
-About 5,000 people in 2017 have had a go.
+We are a not-for-profit community group so we don’t charge organisers who give people a chance to play golf for free.
+About 5,000 people in 2017 had a go.

 Tell us about the golf equipment that gives you the most joy?

 I’d probably say my putter.
 I’m one of those people who struggle with their putter, but I’m very happy with my putting at the moment.